AdobeDocs/journey-optimizer.pt-BR/help/using/rn/e-release-notes.md

 <table>
 <thead>
 <tr>
-<th><strong>Novos conectores de origem para aplicativos de fidelidade</strong><br/></th>
+<th><strong>New source connectors for loyalty apps</strong><br/></th>
 </tr>
 </thead>
 <tbody>
 <tr>
 <td>
-<p>Agora novos conectores de origem estão disponíveis no Adobe Experience Platform para os aplicativos de fidelidade Talon.One, Capillary e Kobie.
-Esses conectores permitem transmitir dados de fidelidade facilmente para o Adobe Experience Platform e aproveitar esses dados no Journey Optimizer.</p>
+<p>New source connectors are now available in Adobe Experience Platform for the Talon.One, Capillary, and Kobie loyalty apps.
+These connectors let you seamlessly stream loyalty data into Adobe Experience Platform and leverage these data in Journey Optimizer.</p>
 </td>
 </tr>
 </tbody>